Camslaw/message-board/README.md

 ### With Makefile (Optional)

-Navigate to the project directory (message-board)

 #### Start the server

+   1. Navigate to the 'message-board' directory
-   1. Enter the command:
+   2. Enter the command:
     ```make start-server```

 #### Start the client

+   1. Navigate to the 'message-board' directory
-   1. Enter the command:
+   2. Enter the command:
     ```make run-client```

 Note: For Windows users, You can use the Chocolatey package manager to install make.